 In social media, consistency is everything.
 While a couple of months without posting may not seem like much, it could be enough time to lose your audience’s attention.

 Make a schedule for your social media posting to stay on track.
 Writing down your schedule can help you visualize it and identify potential gaps.
 A schedule can also assist you in maintaining a good balance of content so that you don’t focus too heavily on one topic.

 Your brand’s audience is likely to span multiple time zones.
-Examine your Instagram Insights to see which countries and cities people are from, and keep that in mind when planning your posting schedule.
+Examine your Instagram Insights to see which countries and cities people are from, and keep that in mind when you schedule Instagram posts.

 13) Time your postings correctly